Durbar Hall Ground: History

 The Durbar Hall Ground has been witness to great moments in the history of Kochi.
 This 2 acre property, once owned by the Maharajah of Cochin, was the venue for some glittering events.
 It was here that the Maharajah held his durbar.
 In fact, the durbar was held at the present day building, which houses the Durbar Hall Art Gallery, with the public gathering at the spacious ground.
 Some of the significant proclamations, like the administrative reforms of 4 January 1938, the new constitution of the Cochin State of 17 June 1938, and the formation of the Cochin State Central War Committee on 28 June 1940, were all made at this very ground.

-During those early days this ground was used for exhibitions, football games, regular military parades and for the processions taken out in connection with the Shiva Temple festival.
+During those early days this ground was used for exhibitions, football games, regular military parades and for the processions taken out in connection with the Ernakulam Shiva Temple festival.
 This ground and the path leading from it to the temple nearby, was out of bounds to those of the lower rungs of the society.
 A change in this law came about only after the Temple Entry Declaration.

 It was at the Kulapuramalika that stands at one end of this ground, that Appan Thampuran and Kunjukuttan Thampuran launched `Rasikaranjini,' the famous literary magazine.
 And it was here during World War II, that the war committee organised a spectacular war exhibition that was considered one of the finest spectacles of the time.